vaulty-co/vaulty/README.md

 }
 ```

-In short, all requests to Vaulty will be sent to [http://postman-echo.com](http://postman-echo.com) which is echo server and will display all data it receives.
+In short, all requests to Vaulty will be transformed and then send to [http://postman-echo.com](http://postman-echo.com) which is echo server and will display all data it receives.

 Now, let's run Vaulty as a proxy: